cyan-ide7/control_algorithms/README.md

 When adding a feature, prefer changing the file that owns that behavior first.
 If a change needs cross-file state, keep the shared variable in `state.js` or the domain file that naturally owns it.

+this project is still work in progress , would be glad to have you feedbacks please check out and try the sim in website